Skip to content

 Outside of just getting in more reps and exposure at heavier weights, there are a couple of deadlift strategies that I’ll use for intermediate lifters that need a little fine-tuning regarding eager hips.

-The first method is for lifters that mentally panic as the weight gets heavier on the barbell.
+The first method is for lifters who mentally panic as the weight gets heavier on the barbell.
 At times, I find that some intermediate lifters can sometimes “freak out” and change their form the moment their deadlift starts to slow down or “feel” heavy.

 This is where building mental tenacity and practicing the skill of staying in the pocket comes into play.
 To practice this, I’d suggest using a concentric tempo once again.
-There’s power in slowness and getting used to “feeling” and fighting through heavyweight is just as much of a skill as a fine-tuned golf swing.

 To program for this, I’d suggest using a 2-3 second concentric (lifting) tempo for singles, doubles, and triples at moderate to heavier intensities.
 Think 78-90% of your 1-RM.
 As you program these, watch your body and see how it changes as fatigue sets in.

 Coaching Note: With heavier deadlift intensities, your tempo will likely slow down to naturally hit the tempo we’re after.
-Regardless, mentally focus on the tempo as this will keep you more strict and diligent.
+Regardless, mentally focus on the tempo, as this will keep you more strict and diligent.

 The second strategy that I like to use for combatting the hips shooting up in intermediate lifters is pause deadlifts.
 Pause deadlifts come with countless benefits, but in the context of the hips shooting up, they can be great for highlighting form discrepancies.